 In architecture, a portico is a covered area at the entrance of a building.
 Over the years, the original portico has been used as a setting for numerous state ceremonies.

-According to the original architectural plans, the public would have entered the Capitol through the elaborately carved wooden portico shown here.
+According to the original architectural plans, the public would have entered the Capitol through an elaborately carved wooden portico.
 A grand staircase was to rise from the street level.
-However, as construction delays occurred and costs rose, this plan was scrapped, and the entrance we use today became California’s “doorway to democracy.”
+However, as construction delays occurred and costs rose, this plan was scrapped, and the west entrance became California’s doorway to democracy.

-This original doorway, the only one remaining in the building today, displays the architectural style of a Greco-Roman portico.
-Its elaborate style invokes the feel of a temple with its miniature pediment, frieze, and tympanum over the doors.
+This doorway displays, the only one remaining in the building today, displays the architectural style of a Greco-Roman portico.
+Its elaborate style invokes the atmosphere of an ancient temple, with its miniature pediment, frieze, and tympanum over the doors.

-A pediment, the triangular space under the roof, is an architectural feature borrowed from the Greeks.
+A pediment, the triangular space under the roof, is another architectural feature borrowed from the Greeks.